SoFFin

 The SoFFin (Sonderfonds Finanzmarktstabilisierung - Special Financial Market Stabilization Funds) is a program of the German government with the purpose to stabilize and restore confidence in the financial system.
-It was created in the middle of the Financial crisis of 2007–2010 on October 17, 2008 by the German Parliament and enacted on October 20, 2008.
+It was created during the 2008 financial crisis on October 17, 2008 by the German Parliament and enacted on October 20, 2008.
 As of December 31, 2010, it stopped offering new services but continued managing existing guarantees.

 In November 2011, it was announced that it would be revived for potential new issues if necessary.

 Initially it was established as an agency of the Deutsche Bundesbank and was supervised by the federal ministry of finance.
 The fund was managed by Dr. Hannes Rehm (speaker), Dr. Christopher Pleister and Gerhard Strattthaus.